Package 'topics'

 scatter_legend_n

 (numeric or vector) A vector determining the number of dots to emphasize in each quadrant of the scatter legend.
-For example: c(1,1,1,1,0,1,1,1,1) result in one dot in each quadrant except for the middle quadrant.
+For 1-dimensional plots this is a length-3 vector 'c(negative, non-significant, positive)'; for 2-dimensional plots it is a length-9 vector (one value per quadrant).
+Example: 'c(1,1,1,1,0,1,1,1,1)' highlights one dot in each quadrant except the middle one.

 scatter_legend_method